Test Case Management Using TestRail: A Complete Hands-on Review Tutorial and WalkThrough

 #1) The screen that you see below is the TestRail Dashboard.

 The dashboard shows an overview of your projects, recent activities, and any “todos” assigned to you.
-Notice the “Welcome to TestRail” notification at the bottom of the screen with suggested steps to get started.
+Notice the “Welcome to TestRail” notification at the bottom of the screen with the suggested steps to get started.
 In this walkthrough, we’ll complete the first four steps.

 #3) Use the Dashboard tab to return to the Dashboard.
 This is where you’ll manage and track your testing projects.
 Let’s start by creating a project.
 Click the Add Project button to do so.